-Criteria Indicator ToC Outcomes Land clearing does not 7.12.3 (C) In High Forest Cover Landscapes (HFCLs) within HFCCs, a specific Ecosystems protected: 7.12 cause deforestation or procedure will apply for legacy cases and development by indigenous peoples and local communities with legal or customary rights, taking into damage any area required to protect or enhance consideration regional and national multi-stakeholder processes.
-Until this High Conservation Values procedure is developed and endorsed, 7.12.2 applies.
-(HCVs) or High Carbon Stock (HCS) forest, HCVs PROCEDURAL NOTE for 7.12.3: There should be demonstrable benefits to and HCS forests in the the local community; clear recognition of legal and customary lands based managed area are on participatory land use planning; development should be proportional identified and protected to the needs of the local community: with a balance between or enhanced.
-(Continued) conservation and development.
+- 7.12.3 (C) In High Forest Cover Landscapes (HFCLs) within HFCCs, a specific procedure will apply for legacy cases and development by indigenous peoples and local communities with legal or customary rights, taking into consideration regional and national multi-stakeholder processes.
+Until this procedure is developed and endorsed, 7.12.2 applies. - PROCEDURAL NOTE for 7.12.3: There should be demonstrable benefits to the local community; clear recognition of legal and customary lands based on participatory land use planning; development should be proportional to the needs of the local community; with a balance between conservation and development.
 This procedure will also cover planting on previous or abandoned agricultural land / plantations.
-All other P&C requirements apply, including FPIC and HCV requirements.
-7.12.4 (C) Where HCVs, HCS forests after 15 November 2018, peatland and other conservation areas have been identified, they are protected and/or enhanced.
+All other P&C requirements apply, including FPIC and HCV requirements. - 7.12.4 (C) Where HCVs, HCS forests after 15 November 2018, peatland and other conservation areas have been identified, they are protected and/ or enhanced.
 An integrated management plan to protect and/or enhance HCVs, HCS forests, peatland and other conservation areas is developed, implemented and adapted where necessary, and contains monitoring requirements.
 The integrated management plan is reviewed at least once every five years.
 The integrated management plan is developed in consultation with relevant stakeholders and includes the directly managed area and any relevant wider landscape level considerations (where these are identified).